CDLUC3/ezid/doc/apidoc.2.rst

 Test identifiers and reserved identifiers are orthogonal concepts.
 A test identifier has a limited lifetime and is deleted by EZID when it expires.
-A reserved identifier may be deleted by the user while still in its reserved state, but once made public, is permanent.
-As evidence of this orthogonality, it is possible to create a reserved test identifier.
+A reserved identifier may be deleted by the owner while still in its reserved state, but once made public, is permanent.
+As evidence of this orthogonality, it is possible to create reserved test identifiers.

 Python example
 --------------